cloud-gov/cg-site/_kbarticles/2024-12-02-php-buildpack-failed-to-clone-git-repository-issue.md

 The solution to this issue is pin the version of the buildpack that you are using with your application to version 4.6.23 or a prior version.

-This can be accomplished by adding the buildpack version URL that you are specifying to your application manifest under the `buildpacks:` attribute as shown below.
+To pin the buildpack version, specify the buildpack version URL in your application manifest under the `buildpacks:` attribute as shown below.

 ```shell
 buildpacks: